Smith v Land and House Property Corp: Facts

 Land and House agreed to buy the Hotel.
 However, Mr. Fleck, who had been overdue with rent, went bankrupt just before transfer of title.
 Land and House Property Corp. refused to complete the transaction, defending Smith's specific performance suit on the basis that the description of Fleck's "virtues" was grounds for misrepresentation.
-Asquith QC appeared for the landlord.
+H.H.
+Asquith appeared for the landlord.

 Judgment

 Bowen LJ held there was a misrepresentation relied on by LHP.
 He held that statements of opinions can often involve statements of facts, because, "if the facts are not equally known to both sides, then a statement of opinion by the one who knows the facts best involves very often a statement of a material fact, for he impliedly states that he knows facts which justify his opinion."